urob/zmk-leader-key/README.md

   projects:
     - name: zmk
       remote: urob
-      revision: main
+      revision: v0.1
       import: app/west.yml
     - name: zmk-leader-key
       remote: urob
+      revision: v0.1 # keep this in sync with the ZMK revision above,
-      revision: v0.1 # or 'main' for the latest, or 'legacy' for the original PR version
+                     # or set to 'main' for latest version (may lead to breaking changes)
   self:
     path: config
 ```